Summer Schools

 • Learn to design research projects with a strong methodology to have optimal impact on policy and practice

-• Gain a strong appreciation of a range of advocacy tools including litigation, international advocacy as well as of strategies on running campaigns to achieve change
+• Gain a strong appreciation of a range of tools and approaches to holding governments to account, including litigation, international advocacy, and tracking impacts of policy interventions

 • Learn ways to build resilience and support the well-being of human rights advocates in the face of their constant or extraordinary exposure to various forms and types of trauma in their line of work